woocommerce/woocommerce/docs/contributing/minification-of-SCSS-and-JS.md

 ---
-post_title: Handling SCSS and JS Minification in WooCommerce
+post_title: Handling SCSS and JS minification in WooCommerce
 menu_title: Minification of SCSS and JS
 tags: reference
 ---